 Stretching for more than 32 miles/51 kilometers along the Pacific, Malibu is a beach town like no other.
 Hollywood stars and top athletes escape to oceanfront homes on long strands of beach with front-row seats of surfers and unforgettable sunsets.
 Considered to have perfect waves, Malibu’s Surfrider Beach was named the first World Surfing Reserve; nearby Zuma Beach is a sun magnet for locals and families; aim for quieter weekdays if that’s your style.

 You can shop for beach fashions, and maybe even spot one of many local celebs, at the Malibu Country Mart and Malibu Lumber Yard, two adjacent and upscale retail centers.
-There’s dining and fishing on Malibu Pier (a great place to watch the action at Surfrider), and in winter, Point Dume at Malibu’s north end provides an ideal perch for spotting migrating grey whales.
+Visitors will find dining and fishing on Malibu Pier (a great place to watch the action at Surfrider).
+And, in winter, Point Dume at Malibu’s north end provides an ideal perch for spotting migrating grey whales.

 Tough as it is to drag yourself away from the ocean, head inland a short distance and you can also hike through hills and canyons filled with spring wildflowers and even waterfalls on trails in Santa Monica Mountains National Recreation Area.